openfl/OpenFLDevelopersGuide/working-with-sound/sound-example-podcast-player.md

 The onPlayTimer() method implements the size estimation technique described in the section

-“Monitoring
+"Monitoring

-playback” on page 451
+playback" on page 451

 .
 Then it creates a new ProgressEvent instance with an event type of SoundFacade.PLAY_PROGRESS, with the bytesLoaded property set to the current position of the SoundChannel object and the bytesTotal property set to the estimated length of the sound data.